Isabelllle/CIT-Android-team75/README.md

     `node app.js`
 4. Now access The Website:
    Open a web browser and go to the address: http://localhost3001/static/login (Login Page)

-**Admin account provided for the test is:**
-username: weconnect@volunteeringvictoria.org.au
-password: adminpassword
-**Manager account provided for the test is:**
-username: 123456789@gmail.com
-password: managerpassword

 Additionally, you can access the signup page at http://localhost:3001/static/signin.